russom/DSND-Capstone/Capstone_writeup.md

   <img alt="Rolled Adverts per Day" src="./pictures/Rolled-Adverts-per-Day.png">
 </p>

+Beyond the behavioural quantities I also took a look at some deomgraphic indicators: gender of the subscriber and location.

 ### Feature Engineering
 Based on the data analysis completed in the previous section, I decided to consider, as training features to be used for the modeling phase: